Fody/Anotar/README.md

 So this makes it a little difficult to use with other runtimes.

-### 2. Cant be used when passing arrays as `params`
+### 2. Can't be used when passing arrays as `params`

 Logging APIs all make use of `params` to pass arguments to a `string.Format`.
-Since you cant use `params` with CallerInfoAttributes most logging APIs choose not to use these attributes.
+Since you can't use `params` with CallerInfoAttributes most logging APIs choose not to use these attributes.

 You can vote for [Compatibility between `params` with CallerInfoAttributes](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/2762025-caller-membername-filepath-linenumber-of-net-4-5-)